w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 ### Using `batchAll` for Multi-Spend Proposals

 Using the Utility pallet, one can batch multiple `treasury.spend` calls together.
-Each of these calls can have their own `validFrom` block heights, which allows for scenarios such as the above to be possible.
+Each of these calls can have its own `validFrom` block height, which allows for scenarios such as the above to be possible.

 ### Using `validFrom` for a Milestone-Based Proposal